bikechainapps/bikechainapp-v2/README.md

 	◦	Beth finds and cancels Elsie’s listing.
 	◦	She sees the system update where Elsie is moved to the No-Shows list from the Waiting list.

+Export - [Admin]

+    ◦    Beth exports the list of individuals for the year.